 Patellofemoral pain syndrome is one of the most common disorders of the knee seen in a sports medicine clinic.
 The causes of patellofemoral problems are multifactorial, including abnormal patellofemoral joint mechanics, lower kinetic chain alterations, and overuse.

-Typically a history of neck, shoulder girdle, and/or hip girdle stiffness and pain, occurring in patients age 50 or older.
+Manifests as pain and morning stiffness involving the neck, shoulder girdle, and/or pelvic girdle in individuals older than age 50 years.
 Patients complain of difficulty rising from seated or prone positions, varying degrees of muscle tenderness, shoulder/hip bursitis, and/or oligoarthritis.
 More common in women.
 15% to 20% of patients with polymyalgia rheumatica (PMR) have giant cell arteritis (GCA); 40% to 60% of GCA patients have PMR.

 Usually the result of pathology of the knee joint, such as arthritis or a cartilage tear.
-Patients may present with swelling behind the knee or pain, but in most cases there will be no symptoms.
-A popliteal cyst may rupture, leading to severe pain and swelling in the calf.
+May present with swelling or pain behind the knee, but most cases are asymptomatic.
+A popliteal cyst may rupture, leading to severe pain and calf swelling.

-An inflammatory condition that occurs after exposure to certain gastrointestinal and genitourinary infections, particularly Chlamydia species, Campylobacter jejuni , and Salmonella enteritidis .
-Patients may give a history of an antecedent genitourinary or dysenteric infection 1 to 4 weeks before the onset of arthritis.
+An inflammatory condition that occurs after exposure to certain gastrointestinal and genitourinary infections, particularly Chlamydia species, Campylobacter jejuni, and Salmonella enteritidis.
+Patients may give a history of an antecedent genitourinary or dysenteric infection 1 to 4 weeks before onset.
 Presenting features include systemic symptoms such as fever, peripheral and axial arthritis, enthesitis (inflammation where tendons insert into bone), dactylitis (swelling of an entire finger or toe), conjunctivitis and iritis, and skin lesions including circinate balanitis and keratoderma blennorrhagicum.

 The most common inflammatory arthritis, characterized by symmetric arthritis of the small joints of the hands and feet.
 A chronic, erosive arthritis that requires aggressive treatment.

-Deficient mineralization at the growth plate of long bones results in growth retardation.
+Deficient mineralization at the growth plate of long bones, resulting in growth retardation.
 If the underlying condition is not treated, bone deformity occurs, typically causing bowed legs and thickening of the ends of long bones.
-Only occurs in growing children before fusion of the epiphyses, typically affecting wrists, knees, and costochondral junctions.
+Only occurs in growing children before fusion of the epiphyses, and typically affects wrists, knees, and costochondral junctions.
 Occurs primarily because of a nutritional deficiency of vitamin D, but can be associated with deficiencies of calcium or phosphorus.

 Common shoulder condition, especially in older and active patients.
 Tears can be symptomatic or asymptomatic.
 Cause of tear can be traumatic or attritional.

 Adolescent idiopathic scoliosis is a structural spinal deformity characterized by decompensation of the normal vertebral alignment during rapid skeletal growth in otherwise healthy children.
 Back pain is usually minimal or absent at presentation.
-Significant pain at presentation should warrant a careful evaluation for other causes of the spinal deformity.
+Significant pain at presentation warrants a careful evaluation for other causes of the spinal deformity.